PawelOwczarekFalcon/NodeForumJS/README.md

 # NodeForumJS
 Open Source Board (forum) engine on MEAN Stack.
 Main goal is to create lightweight and powerfull tool for discussions and messaging.
-In future planned create mobile app.
+Future plans are the creation of a connected mobile app.

 ## Technologies
 * Node JS